pincombe/factom-governance/0_Factom Governance Documents/Doc 001 - Factom Governance.md

 > time.
 >
 > Tokens can not be used for multiple categories, by their nature.
 You
-> can't leave tokens in the grant pool, and stake them.
+> can’t leave tokens in the grant pool, and stake them.
 Or buy Entry
 > Credits with them.
 And a bribe removes the tokens from your control,
 > and can only gain influence if other parties are not engaged in such
 > behavior.